OwenDa/portfolio-1/README.md

  As part of an accessibility audit, the developer made use of assistive technology, namely [NV Access](https://www.nvaccess.org) which is a freely available screen reader.
 However, it should be noted that the developer is a novice user of this technology and does not regularly use assistive technology.

 The audit workflow involved:
-  1. Navigating the website using only a screenreader.
+  1. Navigating the website using only a screen reader.
-  2. Navigating the webstie using only the keyboard.
+  2. Navigating the website using only the keyboard.
   3. [TopTal's Color Blind Webpage Filter](https://www.toptal.com/designers/colorfilter) was used to ensure the site remains perceivable and operable for all users, regardless of colour blindness.
 <img src="assets/images/read-me-images/color-blindness-filter-example-contact.png" alt="TopTal's Color Blind Webpage Filter demonstrating the appearance of the site to a user with protanopia." width="70%" height="70%">
-  3. In addition, Google's Lighthouse tool was used to generate an accessbility report as described in [Testing](#testing).
+  3. In addition, Google's Lighthouse tool was used to generate an accessibility report as described in [Testing](#testing).
-  4. Finally, [WebAIM's WAVE tool](https://wave.webaim.org/) was used to assess the accessbility of each page and feature.
+  4. Finally, [WebAIM's WAVE tool](https://wave.webaim.org/) was used to assess the accessibility of each page and feature.
    <img src="assets/images/read-me-images/web-aim-wave-example-newsletter.png" alt="Example of Web AIM's WAVE tool in use on the Newsletter Sign-up portion of the site." width="70%" height="70%">

 ### Audit Outcomes
   1. Lighthouse reports an accessibility score of 97 on all pages when vied in the standard mode.
-In dark mode, the reduction in contrast reduces the scores on some pages to drop as low as 94; this is more than justified by the real-world gains in accessiblity for users employing dark more and does not affect other users in any way.
+In dark mode, the reduction in contrast reduces the scores on some pages to drop as low as 94; this is more than justified by the real-world gains in accessibility for users employing dark more and does not affect other users in any way.
   2. Navigation items, form inputs, buttons and links can all be navigated forwards and backwards with the tab key and a focus-ring is present in each case.
   3. The developer was able to navigate the website in full and successfully complete all user-tasks.
+  4. All content remains logical when read aloud, including phone numbers.
-  4. [WAVE](https://wave.webaim.org/) reported 0 Errors on each page, however, some alerts were noted and the following revisions were made in response:
+  5. [WAVE](https://wave.webaim.org/) reported 0 Errors on each page, however, some alerts were noted and the following revisions were made in response:
     + Based on the [WAVE] report generated, the alt-text provided on several images was shortened.
     + Justified-text was retained after considering the text density and line-height.
-  5. Full stops (US: Periods) after anchor closing tags were either (example: `Google Maps</a>.</p>`) were either removed or placed inside of the anchor element (example: `Google Maps</a></p>` or `Google Maps.</a></p>`).
+  6. Full stops (US: Periods) after anchor closing tags were either (example: `Google Maps</a>.</p>`) were either removed or placed inside of the anchor element (example: `Google Maps</a></p>` or `Google Maps.</a></p>`).
 This prevents screen readers from annoucning "Dot" after reading the associated ARIA-label.
-  6. `aria-hidden="true"` was used on the `#site-name` div to prevent unhelpful and potentially confusing repition of links and information for screen-reader users.
-The reduces the Lighthouse Accessibility score, however, it is more than justified by the real-world increase in accessibility.
+  7. `aria-hidden="true"` was used on the `#site-name` div to prevent unhelpful and potentially confusing repetition of links and information for screen-reader users.
+The reduces the Lighthouse Accessibility score, however, it is more than justified by the real-world accessibility increase.
-  7. It should be noted that the Lighthouse Accessibility scores of 94-97 revert to 100 when features such as dark mode and the aforementioned use of `aria-hidden="true"` are removed; however, as noted, these decisions add real-world accessibility not necessarily reflected by any given automated tool.
+  8. It should be noted that the Lighthouse Accessibility scores of 94-97 revert to 100 when features such as dark mode and the aforementioned use of `aria-hidden="true"` are removed; however, as noted, these decisions add real-world accessibility not necessarily reflected by any given automated tool.

 ## Performance
 Performance testing was carried out via the tools covered in [Testing](#testing).

 ### Image Optimisation
 Images were optimised with the following workflow:
-1. After initial placement to aid in the design process, final images were reseized.
+1. After initial placement to aid in the design process, final images were resized.
 2. Resized images were saved in PNG/JPG formats.
 3. PNG/JPG files were compressed ([see Tools](#tools)).
-4. These optimised images were then uploaded in place of the larger copies orginally used.
+4. These optimised images were then uploaded in place of the larger copies originally used.
 5. The optimised images were also converted to AVIF format ([see Tools](#tools)) and copies uploaded accordingly.
 6. HTML was written to ensure that browsers which support AVIF display these files while browsers that do not support AVIF will use the PNG/JPG fallback instead.
     +  As this is done in the markup (HTML) and not the CSS, it does not increase the bandwidth burden on the user's device as only the selected image loaded.

-Each of these steps was carried out with one individual image file initially and the tested.
+Each of these steps was carried out with one individual image file initially and then tested.
 The steps were then carried out folder-by-folder within the project's file structure, with git commits at each stage.
 Alternative strategies were also trialled, however, this was ultimately determined to be the most efficient for the *World of Whippets* project.

 Note that some aspects of performance optimisation cannot be acted upon within the current environment, as per this [Stack Exchange discussion on GitHub cache policies](https://webapps.stackexchange.com/questions/119286/caching-assets-in-website-served-from-github-pages).